 A few days ago I asked for help from readers in identifying sources of free and accessible books that could be downloaded and printed.

 I had shared that I’m a big fan of Reading A-Z and the hundreds of fiction and non-fiction small books that they have for teachers to download and print-out.
 My students love them.
-I also wrote, though, that it costs $85 per year to get them, and that I know that there are a lot of teachers around the world who would find that price to be a burden.
+I also wrote, though, that it costs about a hundred dollars per year to get them, and that I know that there are a lot of teachers around the world who would find that price to be a burden.

 So here’s a very short “The Best…” list sharing The Best Sources For Free & Accessible Printable Books: